DanweDE/js-OpaqueElementFinder/README.md

 ### Cases not (yet) Covered
 * Combinations of `opacity`, `rgba()` and partially transparent images where the actual opacity level had to be calculated.
 Instead all of these have to be considered transparent for the element to be considered transparent.
+* Element's
 * Canvas elements.
 * Transparent elements with non-transparent borders.
 Borders will be considered transparent if the element is considered transparent.
-* Padding on img-elements confuses calculation (**urgent**)
+* Padding on img-elements confuses calculation. (**urgent**)
 * Transparent elements containing text.
 The text might not be transparent but the whole element is considered transparent anyhow.
+* More css3 transformation types.
 * ...

-## TODOS
+## TODOs
 * Improve on opacity detection cases (cases above).
 * Extract some functionality in separate library for determining the opacity of an element at a certain point.
 * Add a `bower.json`.